 Audience: Master Course (for more information see LSF)

-Completion: Exam (written)
+Completion: Exam (presumably oral)

 ECTS-Credits (Master): 6